 When she finished she just sat there, blinking.
-She was emotionally exhausted.
+Emotionally exhausted.

 I told her she had a choice.
-If what she just told me is how she really felt then she either had to commit to change the group’s culture or she needed to step away and go be a part of something that is more aligned with who she is, who she wants to be and ultimately who she wants to be around.
+She either had to commit to change the group’s culture or she needed to step away.
+Step away and go be a part of something that is more aligned with who she is, who she wants to be and ultimately who she wants to be around.
 She started to protest but her efforts were futile.
 She was busting her ass for an organization that really wasn’t serving her needs.